vibbits/snpeffect/README.md

 the file masterscript.pl.

 The script uses a database with PDB files from the AlphaFold database.
-If this database is updated or you need an alternative, it is necessary to recreate the BLAST database.
+If this database is updated or you need an alternative database, it is necessary to recreate the BLAST database.
 Execute the commands: extractseqfromPDB.pl makeblastdb -dbtype prot -in PDBsequences.fa -out PDB